 Disney Springs to EPCOT

 If you’re heading to EPCOT, your best bet is to grab the bus to the Beach Club.
-The Beach Club is located right outside of the EPCOT International Gateway in the World Showcase section of the park, near the Disney Skyliner station.
+The Disney Beach Club is located right outside of the EPCOT International Gateway in the World Showcase section of the park, near the Disney Skyliner station.
 So you will be able to enter the park from the back gate.
-It’s literally like a 3-minute walk from the Beach Club.
+It’s literally a 3-minute walk from the Beach Club.

 Disney Springs to Animal Kingdom

 Head to Animal Kingdom Lodge to get closest to Animal Kingdom and keep your bus ride short.
 We also love Animal Kingdom Lodge for all things relaxing and easygoing.
 So if you’ve got the time head to the balcony to watch the animals roam the savanna for a minute.
-You can even fill up your refillable mug at The Mara quick serve restaurant while you’re there.
+You can even fill up your refillable mug at The Mara quick-serve restaurant while you’re there.